 industry

-Bookkeepers acquire new business clients most effectively by targeting newly registered businesses.
+Bookkeepers acquire new clients most effectively by finding growing local businesses to reach out to.
 According to the Bureau of Labor Statistics 2024 data, 5.5 million new businesses launch annually in the United States, and every single one needs bookkeeping services from day one.
-These businesses must track finances, file taxes, and maintain records immediately - making your services essential, not optional.
+Growing local businesses must track finances, file taxes, and maintain records - making your services essential, not optional.

-Why Newly Registered Businesses Are Your Best Prospects
+Why Growing Local Businesses Are Your Best Prospects

 QuickBooks' 2024 Small Business Insights Report found that 65% of small business owners say bookkeeping is their biggest administrative burden.
 New business owners are particularly overwhelmed: